 If you have reached your full retirement age, which the Social Security Administration calculates at between 66 and 67 depending on the year you were born, you can access 100% of your benefits.
-For each year after that, up to age 70, your benefits increase 8%, meaning you can access 32% more at age 70 than at age 66.
+For each year after that, up to age 70, your benefits increase by up to 8%, meaning you can access up to 32% more at age 70 than at age 66.

 If those benefits are tapped before full retirement age, they will be reduced based on the number of months you receive benefits before you reach your full retirement age.

 For example, if your full retirement age is 66, the reduction of your benefits at age 62 is 25%; at age 63, it is about 20%; at age 64, it is about 13.3%; and at age 65, it is about 6.7%, according to data from the Social Security Administration.

 2. Share housing

 You’ve probably seen more than one episode of the popular 1980s TV show “The Golden Girls.”
 The characters had a great idea: When you pool your resources in retirement, you can live a whole lot better.